campbell-brown/esp-usb-example/README.md

 # ESP USB Forward Example

-A simple example project to forward data toUSB on an esp32c3.
+A simple example project to forward data to USB on an esp32c3.

 ## Hardware